Cardi B's Sister Hennessy Carolina Is Working With Fashion Brands, Too

 The theme of the holiday campaign is "no more parties," an ironic play on Kanye West's song "No More Parties in LA."
 "This collection is a holiday season collection, and I’m a December baby, so it really touches home," she tells the fashion magazine.
 "I love to go to parties, and I love to look good, so it’s all connected."

-As for her favourite pieces in the holiday collection, Hennessy maintains that she thinks each piece is perfect for the holidays because of all of the velvets, satins, and lace, but specifically called out the jumpsuit.
-The collection is priced from $6 to $65 and includes accessories, glitzy dresses, tanks, brightly coloured faux fur coats, as well as shoes.
+As for her favorite pieces in the holiday collection, Hennessy maintains that she thinks each piece is perfect for the holidays because of all of the velvets, satins, and lace, but specifically called out the jumpsuit.
+The collection is priced from $6 to $65 and includes accessories, glitzy dresses, tanks, brightly colored faux fur coats, as well as shoes.

 Advertisement